Rudrakumarpatel/Speech-To-Text-Using-RNN/README.md

 # Gujarati Speech-to-Text

-This project implements a **Speech-to-Text** system for the **Gujarati language** using various libraries, including **speech recognition**, **pyttsx3** (text-to-speech), and **pydub** for audio processing.
+This project implements a **Speech-to-Text** system for the **Gujarati language** using various libraries, including **pyttsx3** (text-to-speech), and **pydub** for audio processing.
 The system processes audio files, degrades the quality to simulate noisy conditions, and converts speech to text in Gujarati.
 Errors are intentionally introduced to simulate real-world recognition challenges.

 This project implements a **Speech-to-Text** system specifically designed for the **Gujarati language** using **Recurrent Neural Networks (RNNs)** for enhanced accuracy.
 It processes speech data, converts it into text, and integrates features such as noise degradation and error simulation for a more robust solution.